-Based on by Android Marshmallow, it comes for free but assures users the most up-to-date on the emulator market.
+Based on Android Marshmallow, it comes for free but assures users the most up-to-date on the emulator market.

 Switchable between games from the app drawer without crashes, Remix allows you to play multiple games at the same time.

-Remix OS player is presented for high graphics and fast gaming performed by Remix OS’ Gaming Toolkit.
+Remix OS Player is presented for high graphics and fast gaming performed by Remix OS’ Gaming Toolkit.

 Introduced with a few limitations, Remix OS works only on Windows PC, 7.0 or later in 64-bit, and Core i3, i5, or i7 are available with no support for AMD chipsets.

 Ensure that your machine has at least 4GB RAM and 8-16GB storage and activater ‘Virtualization Technology’ in BIOS, which can require a little of your patience and learning curve before any further process for absolute non-techies but there are video tutorials for that.

 4. Bluestacks 3 – Free & $2 per month

 As previously mentioned, Bluestacks is one of the pioneer gaming leaders.
 Android Nougat has been currently testing this must-have platform.
 While it remains for free to use and supports both Windows & Mac.